lmihailovic/url-shortener/README.md

 ```
 2. Connect to MariaDB
 ```
-% docker exec -it mariadb mariadb -u root -p
+% docker exec -it mariadb mariadb -u root -proot
 ```
-3. Enter the password `root` when prompted
-4. Inside MariaDB shell, create the database
+3. Inside MariaDB shell, create the database
 ```
 MariaDB [(none)]> CREATE DATABASE urlshort;
 ```
-5. Connect to the database with
+4. Connect to the database with
 ```
 MariaDB [(none)]> USE urlshort;
 ```
-6. Create a table with paths and URLs they redirect to
+5. Create a table with paths and URLs they redirect to
 ```
 CREATE TABLE redirect (
     id INT NOT NULL AUTO_INCREMENT,